Anatomy of the Nose

 The nose is composed of the external nose and the nasal cavity divided into two nasal fossae by the nasal septum.

-Click the rectangle below to play a Nasal Anatomy Flash Movie
+Click here to play a Nasal Anatomy Movie

 External Nose: